-With a foundation established over the past year, Halton Region's Dementia Care Strategy Framework is looking to continue driving positive change for residents living with dementia across our long-term care homes, assisted living programs, and adult day programs.
+With a foundation established over the past year, Halton Region's Dementia Care Strategy Framework is looking to continue driving positive change for residents living with dementia across our Long-term care homes, assisted living programs, and adult day programs.
 We will continue to:

-- develop and deliver Dementia Dialogues sessions for family care partners; - produce additional guidance documents for building revitalization opportunities; and - engage our community partners to develop and offer dementia training opportunities for our teams.
+- develop and deliver Dementia Dialogues sessions for family care partners; - produce additional guidance documents for specific building revitalization opportunities; and - engage our community partners in developing and offering dementia training opportunities for our teams.